Course Offerings 25/26

 Readings:

-Handout: Presuppositions-week-2.pdf
+Handout: Presuppositions-session-2.pdf

-Week 3: Thursday 6th November, 11:00 - 12:00, Room 101
+Session 3: Thursday 6th November, 11:00 - 12:00, Room 101

 Topic: Satisfaction Theory II

-This week I will talk more about Satisfaction Theory.
+This session I will talk more about Satisfaction Theory.
 Specifically, how it deals with projection through quantification, which is a tricky and complex topic.
 I will also talk about the criticisms towards Satisfaction Theory, which have typically been grouped together to be known as the 'proviso problem'.

 Readings:

-• Geurts (1996).
+- Geurts (1996).
 Local satisfaction guaranteed: A presupposition theory and its problems.

-• Mandelkern (2016).
+- Mandelkern (2016).
 Dissatisfaction theory.

-Handout: Presuppositions-week-3.pdf
+Handout: Presuppositions-session-3.pdf

-Week 4: Thursday 13th November, 11:00 - 12:00, Room 204, 40 Bernard Street
+Session 4: Thursday 13th November, 11:00 - 12:00, Room 204, 40 Bernard Street

 Topic: Trivalent Theories & the Definite Descriptor